Fire and steel construction

 Main articles: Structural fire resistance requirements

 The obligations placed on those who design and construct buildings to ensure that they are both safe and healthy are contained in the Building Regulations.
-The requirements of the regulations are set out in functional terms, i.e. they outline what has to be done but not how this can be achieved.
+The requirements of the regulations are set out in functional terms, i.e. they outline what must be achieved, but do not prescribe how the requirements are to be satisfied.

 All the Government documents provide provision for alternative solutions using fire safety engineering approaches.
-Approved Document B states that Fire safety engineering can provide an alternative approach to fire safety.
-It may be the only practical way to achieve a satisfactory of fire safety in some large and complex buildings and buildings containing different uses.
+Approved Document B paragraph 0.18 states that Fire safety engineering might provide an alternative approach to fire safety.
+Fire safety engineering may be the only practical way to achieve a satisfactory standard of fire safety in some complex buildings and buildings that contain different uses.

-All hot rolled structural steel sections have some inherent fire resistance and this is a function of the size of the section, its degree of exposure to the fire and the load that it carries.
-Fire resistance is usually measured in relation to the ability of the structural section to survive in a standard fire test as outlined in BS 476 Parts 20, ISO 834 and BS EN1363-1.
-This test takes place in an approved furnace and follows a standard time-temperature curve which is the same for all materials and components.
+All structural steel sections have some inherent fire resistance and this is a function of the size of the section, its degree of exposure to the fire and the load that it carries.

-The strength of hot rolled structural steel decreases with temperature.
+The strength of structural steel decreases with temperature.
 Following an extensive series of standard fire tests, that strength reduction has been quantified.
 Recent international research has also shown that the limiting (failure) temperature of a structural steel member is not fixed but varies according to two factors, the temperature profile through the cross section and the design load.

-For small, fully loaded hot rolled sections, exposed on all four sides, the inherent fire resistance without added protection can be as little as 12 minutes.
-For very large, hot rolled sections, lightly loaded and with some partial protection from concrete floor slabs on the upper flange, this can be as high as 50 minutes.
+For small, fully loaded sections, exposed on all four sides, the inherent fire resistance without added protection can be as little as 12 minutes.
+For very large sections, lightly loaded and with some partial protection from concrete floor slabs on the upper flange, this can be as high as 50 minutes.
 Where the heated perimeter is further reduced by the method of the construction (e.g. shallow floor systems), up to 60 minutes inherent fire resistance can be achieved.
 SCI-P186 describes methods of designing steel framed buildings for 30 and 60 minutes fire resistance without applied fire protection.